theotherphil/imagecli/README.md

 ## Multi-stage pipelines

-You can apply multi operations in a row by chaining them together using `>`.
+You can apply multiple operations in a row by chaining them together using `>`.
 For example, the following pipeline converts an image to grayscale, rotates it by 30 degrees, and then computes its gradient using the Sobel filter.